schwartzmj/starter-statamic/README.md

 -   Adjusting the CMS name and branding in `config/statamic/cp.php`.
 -   Running `npm remove @fontsource-variable/inter`, deleting the import from `resources/js/site.js` and using your own.

+## Recommended Extensions

+Ships with recommended extensions for Tailwind, Prettier, and Antlers.

+## JavaScript Packages

+Ships with AlpineJS and a sample font (Inter).